ericgong2005/CS2620_Wire_Protocols/Documentation/Documentation.md

 ### Scalability
 As opposed to having a single process handle incomming connections, Client requests, and Database queries, we choose to spawn multiple processes to handle these tasks.
 This supports scalability as it allows for the batching of tasks.
 For instance, imagine the process of querying messages: if a Client requests 10 messages, the User process (on the Server side) could request 100 from the database (or even, the User process could pre-laod 100 messages upon Client login), and provide 10 to the Client.
 Should the Client request 10 more messages or 20 more, no additional database queries are needed.
 In addition, simple tasks, such as ensuring the validity of requests can be conducted in a User process running concurrently to other user processes.
 If all Server-side tasks were handled one-at-a time by a single process, the Server would suffer if more clients attempted to connect.
 While it is true that no server can support arbitrarily large number of processes, additional cores and additional memory to host more processes is far more cost-effective than attempting to hyper-optimize single-threaded code to support more users.

+Furthermore, note that by having the database process as a separate process that communicates with the User processes through sockets, this ensures that the database process and database files need not be on the same server as the Daemon or User processes.
+(We would simply start up the Database process with a separate script, as opposed to having it be started by the Daemon process, which we currently do for simplicity).
+This is particularly useful in distributed systems, where spatial locality guarantees are weak, if not non-existent.

 ### Simplicity
 One may wonder about the choice to have exactly a single Database process.
 Indeed, our server has only one process handle all database queries.
 We do this for simplicity: with a single Database process, we need not worry about implementing locks to prevent race conditions and concurrent writes.
 We note however, that a signle Database process is sufficient for the purposes of a messaging platform: the majority of the user's time will be spent reading messages, drafting messages, and being idle; as such for any given user, the queries generated to the database will be in bursts and fairly infrequent.
 In combination with techniques such as batching - made possible by dedicated user processes - it is viable to have a single dedicated Database process.